Cluster expansion by transfer learning for phase stability predictions

-We derived the prior distribution by utilizing six different interatomic potentials, and this prior was employed in the iterative process of minimizing uncertainty to select the optimal configurations.
-The performance of the resulting Bayesian sampling method is compared to randomly sampling (uniform sampling) structures, as depicted in Fig.~\ref{rmse}(a), which illustrates the root mean squared error of the Bayesian and random cluster expansion models with respect to a cluster expansion model solely derived from DFT calculations.
+We derived the prior distribution by utilizing eight different interatomic potentials with statistical weights representing the amount of information contained in each of them, as explained in Sec.~S4 of the SI.
+The prior was employed in the iterative process of minimizing uncertainty to select the optimal configurations.
+The performance of the resulting Bayesian sampling method is compared to randomly sampling (uniform sampling) the structures in Fig.~\ref{rmse}, which depicts the root mean squared error of the Bayesian and random cluster expansion models with respect to a cluster expansion model solely derived from DFT calculations.
 A notable difference in the convergence of the RMSE is observed, especially at the initial stages of iterations where Bayesian sampling leads to an immediate decrease of the RMSE.
-After the 60th iteration, uniform sampling seems to outperform Bayesian sampling.
-However, as shown in Fig.~\ref{area}(a), the convex hull generated using uniform sampling at iteration 60 noticeably differs from the convex hull created using all available training structures, while the Bayesian convex hull is already very close to its target.
+After the 60$^{\rm th}$ iteration, uniform sampling seems to outperform Bayesian sampling because it may better capture configurations away from the convex hull where the accuracy of MLPs/PBPs is expected to deteriorate (as these high-energy configurations are generally less represented in MLP/PBP training).
+However, as shown in Fig.~\ref{area}(a), the convex hull generated using uniform sampling at iteration 60 noticeably differs from the convex hull created using all available training structures, while the Bayesian hull is already very close to the DFT target.

-To further assess the convergence of the convex hull, we introduce an alternative metric, the areal convex hull error (ACHE), obtained by calculating the area between the convex hull curves, as depicted graphically in Fig.~\ref{area}(a).
-Changes in ACHE during the iterative cycle are reported in Fig.~\ref{rmse}(b).
+To correctly assess the convergence of the convex hull, we introduce a direct metric of convex hull accuracy, the areal convex hull error (ACHE), obtained by calculating the area between the convex hulls, as depicted in Fig.~\ref{area}.
+Changes in ACHE along the iterative cycle are reported in Fig.~\ref{area}(d).
 A noteworthy observation is the close alignment between the Bayesian and DFT curves after 20-40 iterations, while uniform sampling requires 150-170 iterations to reach an ACHE accuracy of 3 meV.
-Additionally, with Bayesian sampling, the correct prediction of the convex hull is achieved after 100 iterations [Fig.~\ref{area}(b)], whereas uniform sampling provides consistent predictions only after 250 iterations, Fig.~\ref{area}(c).
-These observations demonstrate that Bayesian sampling significantly reduces the number of DFT calculations needed to build accurate cluster expansions.
+Additionally, with Bayesian sampling, the correct prediction of the convex hull is achieved after 100 iterations, whereas uniform sampling provides consistent predictions only after 250 iterations.
+These observations demonstrate that Bayesian sampling significantly reduces the number of DFT steps in building well-converged cluster expansions.